-- Belladitta et al. [in prep]
+- Belladitta et al. [Coming Soon]

 The MaNGA-ARO Survey of CO Targets is an ESO large programme (PI: Wylezalek) using the Arizona Radio Observatory 12m single-dish telescope to obtain molecular gas mass measurements of MaNGA galaxies through the CO(1-0) line.
 Since the beginning of 2018, MASCOT has already observed ~40 galaxies with a detection rate of 70%.
 For further information, check the MASCOT website at this link.

 - [coming soon]